bibleexchange/courses/book-of-romans/400_faith-grace-and-justification.md

 Abraham was justified by faith and not by works.
 1)	Abraham believed God and it was counted unto him for 	righteousness.
 V. 3
 3)	Moses who was esteemed by the Jews as the writer of the Torah is 	called as a witness to the justification of Abraham by faith.
-Genesis 15:6And he believed in the LORD; and he counted it to him for righteousness
+Genesis 15:6 And he believed in the LORD; and he counted it to him for righteousness
 	This is a passage the Jews would have been well familiar with.
 Paul is using their own Scriptures to preach to the Jews justification by faith.
 The word counted carries the same meaning in Hebrew as it does on Greek.
 Righteousness was put to his account by faith.
 This is the meaning of Justification.
 Abraham was justified by faith the same way the Christians are today.
 God gave Abraham a promise; he believed God and it was counted unto him for righteousness.
 4)	God justifies the ungodly.
 V. 5
 	 Those who are not born&mdash;again are sinners and ungodly.
 The repentant sinner is declared righteous by God through the blood of Jesus.
 The ungodly do nothing to earn their salvation.
 They are justified totally by faith.